 Insider ownership is positive when it signals leadership are thinking like the true owners of the company.
 However, high insider ownership can also give immense power to a small group within the company.
 This can be negative in some circumstances.

 Our most recent data indicates that insiders own less than 1% of Amgen Inc..
-Being so large, we would not expect insiders to own a large proportion of the stock.
-Collectively, they own US$258m of stock.
-Arguably recent buying and selling is just as important to consider.
-You can click here to see if insiders have been buying or selling.
+As it is a large company, we'd only expect insiders to own a small percentage of it.
+But it's worth noting that they own US$189m worth of shares.
+In this sort of situation, it can be more interesting to see if those insiders have been buying or selling.

 General Public Ownership

 While it is well worth considering the different groups that own a company, there are other factors that are even more important.
-For instance, we've identified 2 warning signs for Amgen that you should be aware of.
+Take risks for example - Amgen has 2 warning signs we think you should be aware of.